 See Related: Best California Road Trips

 2. Woodward Regional Park

 Address: 7775 N Friant Rd Fresno, CA 93720

 Fresno County’s largest park, Woodward Regional Park, measures 300 acres, offering an immense range of activities and amenities.

-Home to a diverse range of activities and amenities, the park is perfect for a day of picnicking, hiking, fishing, or just exploring the great outdoors.
+Home to a diverse range of activities and amenities, the park is perfect for picnicking, hiking, fishing, or just exploring the great outdoors.
 Woodward Regional Park also has a number of features that make it ideal for hosting events like birthday parties, weddings, and corporate picnics.

-For those who love to hike, there are over seven miles of trails winding through the park.
+For those who love to hike, over seven miles of trails are winding through the park.
 The trails range from easy to difficult and offer stunning views of the Sierra Nevada mountain range.

 3. Shinzen Japanese Garden